 My name is Jordyn Hotchkiss.
-I am 22 years old and as May 2016, I will have a Bachelor of Arts Degree in English Literature, along with two minors in Media Writing and Photography.
+I am 22 years old and have a Bachelor of Arts Degree in English Literature, along with two minors in Media Writing and Photography.
 With a passion for reading and writing, I aspire to be an Editor one day and have worked a little harder each day to get where I am.
 Being blessed with a wonderful family and education, I have been given multiple opportunities to travel in and out of the United States, but I dream of traveling the world – and traveling for community service! – and seeing all there is to see.
 I may be a small town New Hampshire girl, but I’m ready to take the leap into the big wide world!

 I have been fortunate enough in my life to have had many travel opportunities with my family.
 From driving across the United States hitting many of the major tourist spots, to spending two weeks in Europe visiting family, I am so blessed.
 Over the past three years, however, my traveling has been done with my college chapter of Habitat for Humanity.
 Habitat has granted me trips that I never imagined I would go on, and it allowed me to push my boundaries more than I ever thought I could.
 That is exactly what traveling is supposed to do.